 Does Direct Line travel insurance have an age limit?

-There is an upper age limit of 99 years old on a Direct Line single-trip travel insurance policy and an age limit of 75 years old on a Direct Line annual multi-trip travel insurance policy.
-If you wish to purchase a backpacker travel insurance policy, this is limited to those aged up to 54 years old.
+There is no upper age limit on a Direct Line single-trip travel insurance policy and an upper age limit of 75 years old on a Direct Line annual multi-trip travel insurance policy.
 If you wish to purchase winter sports travel insurance you will only be covered up until the age of 75 years.

 Direct Line travel insurance policy exclusions